From veering triangulations to link spaces and back again: The link space

-Now we check that this is indeed an equivalence relation.
-No intersection of classes can lie in $S^1(\alpha)$ by \reflem{Laminations}\refitm{Asymptotic} and \reflem{NoMixedTypeAsymptotics}.
-No intersection can lie in the upper or lower hemispheres by construction.
-We must also show that the classes cover $S^2$.
-They cover $S^1(\alpha)$ by construction.
-Suppose that $D$ is a complementary component of $\Lambda^\alpha$ in the upper hemisphere.
-Since cusps are dense in $S^1(\alpha)$, the boundary of $D$ contains no intervals of $S^1(\alpha)$.
-Suppose that $\lambda$ is a leaf of $\Lambda^\alpha$ on the boundary of $D$.
-From \reflem{Approach} we deduce that $\lambda$ is a boundary leaf and also $D = D^c$ for the cusp $c$ associated to $\lambda$.

-The intersection of this equivalence relation with $S^1(\alpha)$ gives the equivalence relation in \refdef{VeeringSphere}.
-Also every equivalence class meets $S^1(\alpha)$.
-Thus the two quotients are homeomorphic.

-We now check that every class is closed, connected, and non-separating in $S^2$.
-That they are closed follows by construction.
-Classes of the first type are connected because $D^c$ and $D_c$ are and their closures meet at $c$.
-The others are either intervals or points.
-Finally points and intervals cannot separate, the latter by the Jordan curve theorem.
-The closure of $D^c \cup D_c$ is the one point union (at $c$) of closed disks that do not otherwise meet, by \reflem{NoMixedTypeAsymptotics}.
-Thus by a theorem of Moore~\cite[Theorem~25]{Moore25} (see also ~\cite[Theorem~10.18]{Calegari07}) the quotient space is a two-sphere.

-The action of $\pi_1(M)$ on $S^2(\alpha)$ is continuous because the action on $S^1(\alpha)$ is.
-The action is faithful because $\Delta_M$ again embeds.
-Again appealing to~\cite[Theorem~10.18]{Calegari07}, the quotient map between two-spheres is approximable by homeomorphisms.
-Since the action before quotienting is orientation preserving, the action after is as well.
-The fact that all orbits in $S^2(\alpha)$ are dense follows from \refthm{VeeringCircle}\refitm{Dense}. \end{proof}

-\begin{conjecture} The veering sphere $S^2(\alpha)$ is equivariantly homeomorphic to $\bdy_\infty \HH^3$, where the action on the latter is given by the discrete and faithful representation of $\pi_1(M)$. \end{conjecture}

-\begin{remark} To prove this requires a delicate investigation of the topological properties of the action, which is beyond the scope of the current paper.
-Theorems~1.2 and~1.3 of \cite{Gueritaud16} are relevant, as the dependence on the fibred hypothesis can almost surely be removed from that paper.
-Obtaining the conjecture would give new families of Cannon-Thurston maps~\cite{CannonThurston07} in the cusped setting and not arising from surface subgroups. \end{remark}

-\subsection{The link space}
+\chapter{The link space}

-We will now give a direct construction of the \emph{link space} $\calL(\alpha)$.
+We now give a direct construction of the \emph{link space} $\link(\calV)$.
+With this done, and after obtaining several important properties, we prove \refthm{LinkIsLoom}.
+That is, we show that link spaces are \emph{loom spaces}, in the sense of~\cite[Definition~2.11]{SchleimerSegerman24}.

-\begin{remark} For the experts, an alternative construction of $\calL(\alpha)$ is outlined as follows.
-The upper and lower laminations $\Lambda^\alpha$ and $\Lambda_\alpha$ collapse to give a pair of dendrites.
-The fundamental group acts on their product.
-Taking the \emph{Guirardel core}~\cite{Guirardel05} and removing $\Delta_M^2$ gives the link space. \end{remark}
+\begin{remark} Here is one way to think of the link space construction, at least in the layered case.
+The upper and lower laminations $\Lambda^\calV$ and $\Lambda_\calV$ collapse to give a pair of dendrites.
+The fundamental group of the fibre acts on their product.
+Removing $\Delta_\calV^2$ and then taking the \emph{Guirardel core}~\cite{Guirardel05} gives (a quotient of) the link space.

+However, in the non-layered case the upper and lower laminations need not admit (projective) measures compatible with the action of $\pi_1(M)$ or any obvious subgroup.
+Thus the geometric steps of the construction must be replaced.
+Also we do not have the same uniformity of the action.
+Furthermore, we will need quite delicate topological control over $\link(\calV)$; in fact we will show it is a copy of the plane.
+Also, we will require an in-depth combinatorial understanding of the \emph{rectangles} in $\link(\calV)$ in order to complete our programme of classifying pseudo-Anosov flows (without perfect fits). \end{remark}